Lots of HTML, JS and/or CSS errors force IE8 to switch to compatibility view

 This means: First we have to fix the bugs in our own code, then we might find out which are bugs of the different browsers and how to handle them.

-#2 Updated by Rupert Germann over 9 years ago
+#2 Updated by Rupert Germann almost 10 years ago

 thanks for tracking this down, Joey.